harttraveller/pyeio/docs/scratchpad.md

 ---

-load > load entire file into memory save > save entire python data structure to file
+load > load entire file into memory get > load entire file into memory, from web save > save entire python data structure to file

 append > append a row/line to array like data